LilyTruong2291/Toronto-Road-Safety/README.md

 ## Findings

 Pedestrians who are over 55+ are more likely to involve in accidents compared to other age group.
-The top 5 wards that has the highgest cases of fatal seniors accidents related are 22, 18, 21, 8, 20.
+The top 5 wards that has the highgest cases of fatal seniors accidents related are 22 (Scarborough-Agincourt), 18 (Willowdale), 21 (Scarborough Centre), 8 (Eglinton-Lawrence), 20 (Scarborough Southwest).